-As a building design passes through successive design stages increasingly more aspects of the design become fixed.
-Accordingly, the opportunity for building LCA to guide the design towards lower environmental impacts reduces.
-Therefore, more credits are available for building LCA submission at ‘concept design’ stage than at ‘technical design’ stage.
+As a building design passes through successive design stages, more and more aspects of the design become fixed.
+The opportunity for building LCA to guide the design towards lower environmental impacts reduces as a consequence.
+More credits are, therefore, available for a building LCA submission at ‘concept design’ stage, when there are more opportunities than at the later ‘technical design’ stage.

 Concept design Mat 01 submissions